Southeastern North Carolina's Coastal Communities

 Famous for its seafood stew, rich maritime history, and superlative golf courses, Brunswick County is conveniently located between historic Wilmington, NC and lively Myrtle Beach, SC.
 It is an area that is both “out of the way” and close to everything.
 And, with a low cost of living and a high rate for home appreciation, Brunswick County is one of the fastest growing counties in the nation.

-Despite being a hot spot for growth and development (recent residential communities include: Brunswick Forest, Turtlewood at Southport, Olde Georgetowne, St. James Plantation, and Oceanside at Oak Island), Brunswick County has held fast to the down-home country charm and a laid-back coastal lifestyle that define the area.
+Despite being a hot spot for growth and development (recent residential communities include: Brunswick Forest, Magnolia Greens, Waterford, and St. James Plantation), Brunswick County has held fast to the down-home country charm and a laid-back coastal lifestyle that define the area.

 Whether your tastes run toward a beach bungalow on one of the Brunswick Islands or a stately home in a gated community further inland, Brunswick County is worth exploring.
 Learn more about work, travel, education, medical facilities, lifestyle, leisure, retirement and real estate in Brunswick County.